 What is hands in hair syndrome?

 Are your hands always buried in your hair?
 Do you excessively touch your hair when doing a specific task?
 Do you find it extremely difficult to stop touching your hair?
 Have you been noticing hair breakage and hair dryness more than usual?
-If you said yes to all the above questions, then you’re most likely suffering from hands in hair syndrome.
+If you said yes to all the above, then you’re most likely suffering from hands in hair syndrome.

-bits over and over again.
 Excessive hair touching is a repetitive and addictive habit can be extremely hard to stop and can lead to Trichotillomania - a hair pulling disorder.
 Many women who's hands are always buried in their hair, typically suffer from very dry ends, oily roots, hair loss and poor overall hair condition.